-For more tips on how to lighten a dark hallway check out our guide.
+Then, for more tips on how to lighten a dark hallway take a look at our specialist guide.

 9. Choose a steel finish for a vintage feel

 If your style is more vintage, opt for a light fitting with a simple silhouette.
 A caged-effect steel finish is a great option if you're looking for a statement piece that suits a hardier aesthetic.
 We love the no frills design of this Davey Lighting Oceanic Pendant from Original BTC.
 Find similar at Debenhams

 10. Consider a table lamp for a softer finish